Belted Plaid, Feile Breacan and Sporran

 ~ By comparison to small Victorian "Dress Sporans", I make them in large or medium capacity.

-See Exchange page for costs
+See Prices on the Exchange page

 Sporran belt loop or chain-strap rings?